byjg/php-daemonize/README.md

 ## Install

-Daemonize does not need to be associated to a project.
+Daemonize does not need to be associated to your PHP project.
 Prefer install as a global package and as root user.

 ```bash
 composer global require "byjg/php-daemonize=~1.0"
 export PATH=/root/.composer/vendor/bin:$PATH    # put this in the .bashrc or /etc/environment
 ```

+If you want to share this composer install consider use the command `chmod a+x /root`.
+The root directory will remain unreadable, but you'll can execute the script "daemonize".

 ## Running a pre-installed demo